The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-oop/1-encapsulation-factories-and-closure.md

 ### Always Return Copies of Pass-By-Reference Values

-Suppose we wanted to provide a way to access the list of `friends`.
-For example, if we wanted to let the user of this interface use a filter to find all friends whose names begin with the letter `"t"`.

-We would add a "getter" method like `getFriends`:
+Suppose we wanted to provide a way to access the list of `friends`, we would add a "getter" method like `getFriends`:

 ```js
 const makeFriendsManager = () => {